 Fatalities that occurred in relation to the post-Independence violence, according to Heywood, are estimated at 28,000 civilians killed in the fighting between the MPLA and Cuban troops on the one hand, and Alves’ supporters on the other.
 It is further estimated that 3,000 civilians disappeared.[xxxi]
 Heywood notes that up to 40,000 people were killed in the aftermath of the revolt.[xxxii]
 Brogan (1998) suggests a total of ca. 50,000 people were killed between 1975-1976.[xxxiii]
 Similarly, Clodfelder (2002) argues that during the period of conventional warfare between 1975-1976, 50,000 Angolans, “the majority of them non-combatants, were killed or died from starvation and disease caused by the war.”[xxxiv]
 However, there does not seem to be a clear estimate of the total number of civilian deaths immediately caused by state/insurgent violence (rather than indirect effects of conflict).

-Given the paucity of data on civilian deaths throughout Angola’s recent history, especially in the late 1970s and 1980s, it is very difficult to say with any certainty when a decline occurred.
+Nonetheless, violence continued in 1977 and, given the paucity of data on civilian deaths throughout Angola’s recent history, especially in the late 1970s and 1980s, it is very difficult to say with any certainty when an absolute decline occurred.
 Qualitative studies of the period suggest that violence against Angolan civilians declined after the 1977 event, although the strongest evidence for this is not the appearance of data, but rather its absence—there are no well-documented high-scale killing incidents during these last few years of the 1970s and into the 1980s.
 However, lack of evidence is not the same thing as strong data documenting a decline.
 We remain cautious about this end date.

 Further, given the cross-border incursion by South Africa, rapid build-up and international support for various armed movements, reports of large-scale military actions, the scale of violence against civilians, remains, at best, questionable during this period.

 If there was a decline beginning in 1978, it was brought about by the solidification of lines of the soon-to-escalate civil war, UNITA’s momentary shift to lower-level actions—like sabotage and unconventional attacks in rural areas.
-Nonetheless, as international involvement would intensity of the conflict within years.
+Nonetheless, international involvement would intensify the civil war within years, this later period forms a separate case study.

 Bercovitch, Jacob and Richard Jackson.
 1997.
 International Conflict: A Chronological Encyclopedia of Conflicts and Their Management.
 Washington: CQ Press.